chloejones9464/a-and-b-roofing-services/README.md

 ### Google's Lighthouse Performance
 I've tested each page for its performance, accessibility and best practices with Google Lighthouse.

+I've noticed that there are a few bugs on the Gallery page due to the YouTube video.
+It seems that Google break a few of their own rules!

 Click [here](lighthouse.md) for screenshots of the website performance.

 ### Browser Compatibility